scheinerman/InvitationToDynamicalSystems/README.md

 ## Postcardware download

 I make this book (and its solutions manual) available as postcardware.

-If you download from this site, send no money; instead, please send me a postcard from your home town to me at
+If you download from this site, send no money; instead, please send me a postcard from your home town to me at:

 Ed Scheinerman, Department of Applied Mathematics and Statistics, Johns Hopkins University, Baltimore, MD 21218 USA